 - Central Causes: Stroke, MS, trauma, syringomyelia.

-- Peripheral Causes: Pancoast tumor, neck trauma, carotid dissection, left Horner’s from thoracic aortic aneurysm.
+- Peripheral Causes: Pancoast tumour, neck trauma, carotid dissection, left Horner’s from thoracic aortic aneurysm.

 Acuity